How to Make Apple Jelly That Everyone Will Love

 - Set your timer for 10 minutes and put the lid on the canner.
 Allow the jars to simmer in the canner for the entire 10 minutes.

 - Once the time is up, remove the jars with a pair of tongs or a canning jar lifter, one at a time.
 Place on a towel or cooling rack on a table or your countertop.
 Again, do not put a hot jar on a cold surface because it can cause them to break.

 - You will start to hear an occasion pop noise or a metal "tink" like noise.
 This is music to a canner's ears because it is the jars sealing.

 - Leave the jars alone for 24 hours.
 After 24 hours, you'll want to carefully remove the band part of the lid (they will rust and become difficult to remove after a while if left on the jars) being careful not to disturb the sealed lid.
 Sealed jelly will last a long time.
 Some say for a year but I have had jars last even longer than that.
 If you have any jars that didn't seal, you can store them in the fridge and eat that jelly first.

 - Your jelly may not set up right away and that's ok.
 Jelly can take as long as two weeks to completely set inside the sealed jars.

-Common Problems with Jelly Making and How to Solve Them
+Common Problems With Making Jelly and How to Solve Them

 - I burned the mixture on the stove.
-Unfortunately there is no fix for this one.
+Unfortunately, there is no fix for this one.
 If you burn the batch during cooking, you'll need to throw it out and start over because you can't get the burned taste out of the jelly, jam or preserves.

 - My jelly didn't thicken.
 This is actually an easy problem to fix.
 Just put the jelly mixture back into the pan, add more pectin and start over with it.
 One thing to remember before you do this is to wait a couple of weeks.
 Sometimes a batch may be a slow setter for different reasons.
 Don't reprocess jelly until it has remained liquid for two weeks or more.